mpwaser/make-ide/README.md

 ### make run

-Compile project sources and execute main with time measurement, i.e. `make && time ./main`.
+Type `make run` to compile all project sources and run the executable generated from `main.c`.

 ### make check